Can I Make a Claim if the Dealership Closed Down or Changed Ownership?

 The FCA is consulting on the best approach for lenders to deal with mis-sold car finance [1].
 The consultation period runs from October to 12 December 2025 [2].
 While lenders are not required to respond to claims until 4 December 2025 [3], a hold on processing complaints is not a rejection of the claim, including where it involves a dealership that has since become defunct.

 If anything, the FCA and lenders are increasingly focused on addressing historic mis-selling practices, as highlighted in discussions around the car finance scandal.
-This sets the scene as to why a mis-sold car finance check and advice from the experts has never been so important.
+This sets the scene as to why a mis-sold car finance refund check and advice from the experts has never been so important.
 Lenders are being made responsible for historic agreements and are having to deal with complaints even where a dealership has gone out of business.

 Example Scenario